 Per Page:

 Skyline of the Singapore business district.
-The larger of two Merlions (half fish-half lion creatures) may be seen spouting along the pier.
-Singapore is one of the world's leading financial centers.
+The larger of two merlions (half-fish/half-lion creatures) may be seen spouting along the pier.

-The larger of the two Merlions (half fish-half lion) on Marina Bay in Singapore stands at 8.6 meters and weighs 70 tons.
-The word "Sing" in Malay means lion; the city is often called "Lion City."
+The larger of the two merlions (half-fish/half-lion) on Marina Bay in Singapore stands at 8.6 meters (28 ft) and weighs 70 tons.
+The word "sing" in Malay means "lion," and the city is often called "Lion City."

-View of the Marina Bay Sands complex in Singapore that opened in 2010 and has since become a city landmark.
-The three 55-story towers contain hotel rooms.
-The upper level Sky Park, built to resemble a ship, has the world's longest elevated swimming pool, restaurants, gardens, and a public observation deck.
-The integrated resort also includes an adjacent ArtScience Museum, a casino, and a convention center.
+View of the Marina Bay Sands hotel complex in Singapore that opened in 2010 and has since become a city landmark.
+The upper-level Sky Park, built to resemble a ship, has the world's longest elevated swimming pool, as well as restaurants, gardens, and a public observation deck.

 The ArtScience Museum on Marina Bay in Singapore resembles a lotus flower.
 The museum is part of the Marina Bay Sands hotel and casino.